 Felony First Degree

-To be a felony, the State has to prove that the person charged with vehicular homicide was either Under the Influence of Alcohol or Drugs or was committing a serious driving offense at the time of the crash.
+To be a felony, the State has to prove that the person charged with vehicular homicide was either Under the Influence.
+They must be Under the Influence of Alcohol or Drugs or was committing a serious driving offense at the time of the crash.
 These offenses include:

 - overtaking and passing a school bus

 - driving under the influence of alcohol or drugs

 - fleeing or attempting to elude a police officer

 - hit and run

 In addition, the DUI element of felony vehicular homicide can be proven by either DUI per se or DUI less safe.
 If convicted, felony vehicular homicide results in a prison sentence ranging from three to fifteen years.

 Misdemeanor Second Degree

 A misdemeanor vehicular homicide charge consists of any traffic offense resulting in a death.
 Additionally, it must not be one of the serious traffic offenses outlined in the felony version of the vehicular homicide law.
 Misdemeanor vehicular homicide is considered second-degree vehicular homicide.
 Also, it is defined as unintentionally causing the death of another via general traffic offenses.
 These include: